 In this case, you could get away with the one parent purchasing it (for the PhotoPass service) and having that parent use MaxPass, then use Rider Switch Pass to let the other parent ride.

 Another option is utilizing the single rider line when available.
 Often times, single rider lines are faster than Fastpass return lines anyways..
 Each parent can easily go through the single rider line just as quickly as utilizing MaxPass and then Rider Switch Pass, and you don’t have to drag every member of your party to the entrance to set up Rider Switch Pass.
 So yep, Mom can take the kids to go get a Mickey Premium Ice Cream Bar, while Dad heads over to Grizzly River Run, and they can meet up at the exit and switch off.

 4. If you are visiting during the slow season

 If you are visiting the few weeks of the year when Disneyland crowds seem non-existent, MaxPass may not be worth the cost.
-This will most likely be mid-January through February, and possibly some weeks in September, beginning of November, and beginning of December.
+This will most likely be mid-January through February, and possibly some weeks in September, the beginning of November, and the beginning of December.

 During the slowest weeks, you may find that queues are as short as five minutes, even for popular rides.
-I remember going a few times and even Radiator Springs Racers only had a 20 minute wait.
+I remember going a few times and even Radiator Springs Racers only had a 20-minute wait.
 If that is the case, you may choose to save your MaxPass money and use it to buy dinner instead.